sauce-archives/testobject-appium-java-api/README.md

 Utility classes to provide a better experience when running Appium tests in the TestObject cloud.

-For an introduction on how to use the utilities see our [documentation](https://help.testobject.com/docs/tools/appium/setup/#suite-setup).
+For an introduction on how to use the utilities, please see our [documentation](https://help.testobject.com/docs/tools/appium/setups/junit/suites/).